FailAcademy/learning/adp-vancouver/_slides/week-05/02-collections-accounts.md

 Do another `meteor reset` and re-start Meteor to confirm that your new start-up code works.

 Try logging, add new to-dos, log out, and create new user.
 Is everything working as expected?

 ---
-template: inverse

-# Bonus Round: Schema Design in MongoDB

----

-# Relational Normalization

-Goals of relational normalization include:

-1. freeing the database of modification anomalies (of course)
-2. minimizing redesign when extending (ideally)
-3. avoiding any bias toward a particular access pattern (but does this not mean we'll be equally bad at all of them?)

-In MongoDB, we will of course be careful to not create anomalies where our data can be inconsistently changed.

-The second goal is admirable, but the third is completely contrary to the intention of MongoDB...

----

-# NoSQL Schema Design

-MongoDB favours an **application-driven schema**.

-Compare this to relational schema design where you try to structure the data in a way that's agnostic to the application.

-So with a MongoDB you think about what pieces of data are **used together**, what pieces of data **are read-only**, what pieces of data need to be **written all the time** (and match the data access patterns of your application!)

----

-# In MongoDB...

-- There are **no joins** (think of embedded data as "pre-joins")
-- There are **no foreign key constraints**
-- **Operations are atomic** at the level of the single document (so fields that should be updated together should be contained within a single document)
-- Atomic operations also mean that when you work on a document that **work will be completed before anyone sees the updated document** (they see all the changes or none)
-- There's **no declared schema** (**[but...](https://github.com/aldeed/meteor-simple-schema)**)

----

-# Embedded Documents

-- Potential to improve read performance if we design around access patterns
-- We must have a plan for keeping our data consistent even though MongoDB lacks foreign key constraints
-- **Third Normal Form:** Says that every non-key attribute in the table must provide a fact about the key, the whole key, and nothing but the key (not as worried about this in MongoDB)
-- Must consider if data have a **1:1**, **1:Many**, or **Many:Many** (or **1:Few** or **Few:Few**) relationship

----